qhou-scu/msmpscu/README.md

  Installation requirements:
  This package dose not provide a single excutable, but consists of many libraries used in MD, or MC applications.
 The libraries and the applications are built seperately.

  To correctlly build the msmpscu libraries, the envirenment varibale should be set in file .bashrc.
-Run command "resetenv" as follows:
+Run command "resetenv" in the msmpscu directory as follows:

     . ./resetenv